 When you get published, forward your letter to your House and Senate offices with a request to reject any Farm Bill or farm bailout that does not undo or delay these cruel cuts to SNAP.

-Please share any published media in our Media Report Form
+Please share any published media in our Media Report Form.